echoaj/UsefulCommands/UnTechnical/mental_health.md

 ## Tips
 * Applaud effort.
 * Talk about it with others
-* Document problems that go wrong and analyise if they stem from you.
+* Document problems that go wrong and analyze if they stem from you.